greyhavens/msoy/src/as/com/threerings/msoy/README.txt

   standalone or depends on our classes being loaded.
 If we ever wanted to display a non-standalone swf we could always wrap it in another swf that loaded and defined our API classes.

+- ColorTransform can do recoloring on display objects (sorta, it applies to every color on the display object, not just ones that fall into some range).

+- Scene types
+  - normal: standard floor and back wall image?
+  - snowglobe: a warped lens effect on top of a normal room.
+All furniture positions are ignored and all furniture flys around the room.